 Insert your hook from right to left, under the 2nd vertical bar from your hook.
 YO and pull up a loop.
 Pull that loop through the loop on your hook. *Insert your hook under the next bar, YO, pull up a loop and pull that loop through the loop on your hook.* Repeat the instructions in ** until the end of your piece.
 Fasten off and weave in ends.

 I hope you enjoyed this tutorial and are excited to get started learning more Tunisian crochet stitches soon.
+If you are, check out my tutorials to learn the Tunisian Knit Stitch and the Tunisian Purl Stitch and create crochet projects that look like knitting.

 Want to learn something else?
 Check out these other great free crochet tutorials: